Wheelchair Accessible British Columbia, Canada

 There are plenty of good reasons why British Columbia is touted as being “The Best Place on Earth.”

 Firstly, Vancouver, British Columbia is the third largest metropolitan city in Canada which is not only known for its beautiful landscape and majestic Coast Mountains but also for its continuing efforts to make itself one of the most accessible cities in the world.
+Vancouver Island which is a 90-minute ferry ride from Vancouver is a nearby attraction worth visiting.

-The 2010 Olympics left a legacy of accessible venues in Vancouver including the fully accessible Canada Hockey Place, the newly renovated University of British Columbia Thunderbird Arena (fully accessible with elevators) and the Pacific Coliseum, (partial wheelchair accessibility – stairs) – the original home of the Vancouver Canucks.
+The 2010 Olympics left a legacy of accessible venues in Vancouver including the fully accessible Canada Hockey Place, the newly renovated University of British Columbia Thunderbird Arena (fully accessible with elevators), and the Pacific Coliseum, (partial wheelchair accessibility – stairs) – the original home of the Vancouver Canucks.

-As well, a plethora of attractions such as the Capilano Fish Hatchery, Vancouver Aquarium, Science World, Stanley Park accessible trolley ride and horse-drawn tours, Lynn Ecology Centre and MacMillan Space Centre are all wheelchair accessible.
+As well, a plethora of attractions such as the Capilano Fish Hatchery, Vancouver Aquarium, Science World, Stanley Park accessible trolley ride and horse-drawn tours, Lynn Ecology Centre, and MacMillan Space Centre are all wheelchair accessible.

 It is worth noting that In 1990, Vancouver became the first city in Canada to provide scheduled bus service to people with disabilities.
 All buses in the Lower Mainland are accessible as are most of the rapid transit SkyTrain stations.